swcarpentry/shell-novice/_episodes/03-create.md

 Further,
 `ls` with a filename or directory name as an argument only lists that file or directory.
-We can use this to see that `quotes.txt` is still in our current directory:
+We can use this to see that `quotes.txt` is now in our current directory:

 ~~~
 $ ls quotes.txt